-Culling rates and farmers´ stated reasons for culling
+Culling rates and farmers’ stated reasons for culling

 Animal-level risk factors for culling

 In the current study, several common risk factors for culling in primiparous and multiparous cows were identified.
-Holstein breed cows had significantly higher culling hazard compared to Estonian Red and Estonian Native breed cows.
-Holstein breed cows have higher milk yield in Estonia (11).
+Holstein breed cows had a significantly higher culling hazard compared to Estonian Red and Estonian Native breed cows.
+Holstein breed cows have a higher milk yield in Estonia (11).
 Concomitantly, pure Holstein breed cows are more susceptible to production-related diseases (42) and have poorer reproductive performance than crossbred cows (43), thus being more prone to culling.

 We identified that higher individual milk yield breeding value was a protective factor for culling, which may be explained by farmers trying to keep cows with good genetic merit.
-A milk yield breeding value could be calculated for cows who have at least two test-milking result available and whose sire has obtained a milk yield breeding value.
-The category “missing” also included cows that were culled during the early lactation, which might be the cause of high culling hazard among primiparous cows who had no breeding value in the dataset.
+A milk yield breeding value could be calculated for cows who have at least two test-milking results available and whose sire has obtained a milk yield breeding value.
+The category “missing” also included cows that were culled during early lactation, which might be the cause of high culling hazard among primiparous cows who had no breeding value in the dataset.

 Herd-level factors associated with culling